 Which Cat Tower Is Best For My Cats?

 Phew, that was a lot to consider!
 So which cat tower is the right one for you and your cats?
 As you may guess, it completely depends on your situation.
-Your budget, space, cat’s preferences, and your aesthetic preferences (yes, there are a lot of nice looking cat towers available) are all important considerations.
+Your budget, space, cat’s preferences, and your aesthetic preferences (seriously, there are nice looking cat towers) are all important considerations.

-Plus, there are often some exceptions to what I outlined above because why would cats be straight forward when they can be complicated?
+Plus, there are often some exceptions to what I outlined above.
+Why would cats be straight forward when they can be complicated?
 Some cats may prefer hanging out on a medium height perch or may sometimes go up high, but may prefer hanging out in a hidey hole lower on the tower.
 As cats age, they may not want to jump as much due to pain.
-Every cat is an individual so you have to really know your cat.